Gethin Jones (soccer, born 1995): Bolton Wanderers

 On 4 August 2020, Jones signed for Bolton Wanderers on a one-year contract with the option of another year's extension.
 His debut came on 5 September in Bolton's first match of the season, a 2–1 home defeat against Bradford in the first round of the EFL Cup.
 On 5 December 2020 he scored the first goal of his professional career when he scored Bolton's first goal in a 6–3 defeat against Port Vale.
 On 8 May 2021, it was revealed Bolton had activated the extension in his contract.
 On 25 May, Jones revealed he had signed a new two-year contract and on 5 November, he signed a one-year contract extension extending it to 2024.
 On 2 April, he started in the 2023 EFL Trophy Final.
 He scored the fourth goal, with the Final against Plymouth Argyle eventually ending with a 4–0 Bolton win.
 He dedicated the goal to his mother, who had died a year earlier.
 On 28 June 2023, he signed a new deal running up to 2025.
 On 7 May 2025, the club confirmed that Jones would leave at the end of his contract after five years with them.

 Milton Keynes Dons

 On 12 June 2025, Jones agreed to join League Two side Milton Keynes Dons upon the expiry of his contract with Bolton Wanderers.
 He made his debut for the club on 2 August 2025, the opening day of the 2025–26 season, in a 0-0 home draw with Oldham Athletic.

+On 10 March 2026, Jones scored his first goal for the club in a 1-5 away win over Gillingham.
+At the conclusion of his first season, he achieved the second promotion of his career with the club finishing in second place, having made 35 appearances and scoring a single goal during the campaign.